Estepona Property Insights & Area Guide

 Another star attraction of the area is Selwo Aventura Estepona.
 This real wildlife adventure for all the family offers an exciting day out where you can enjoy a combination of wild animals, nature and fun.
 The park is broken up into four distinct regions housing up to 2000 animals of more than 200 different species.
 You can cross a lake on a zip line, walk over a long hanging suspension bridge or take a 4×4 Serengeti safari trip bringing you up close and personal with some of Africa’s wildest animals.

-The Costa del Sol School of Equestrian Art is also located in Estepona, is one of the most prestigious equestrian centres in Spain and boasts some of the most modern facilities in Europe.
+The Costa del Sol School of Equestrian Art is also located in Estepona and is one of the most prestigious equestrian centres in Spain boasting some of the most modern facilities in Europe.
 The School offers activities for all ages including:

 - Riding classes for all levels

 If the above list doesn’t fulfil your desires for activities, you can read on about one of the top extreme sports activities on the Costa del Sol.

 Gastronomy in Estepona is the typical cuisine of the Andalusian coastal fishing villages.
 Food plays a hugely important part in Spanish culture and eating out is a big part of that.
 The real plus about Estepona is that there’s great variety in restaurants to suit all budgets.
 Naturally, fresh fish is the main dish of many servings, mostly prepared directly on the grill.
 The freshness and flavour of the fish often mean no dressing or sauce is needed.
 A famous fish dish preferred by both locals and travellers is the classic sardine spit called “espeto” made of six sardines on a single bamboo stick.